-Section 2-5.
-Aircraft parking
+2.5.
+Aircraft Parking

-- (a) No person shall taxi to, park, leave parked, or leave any aircraft at any location upon the Airport except an aircraft parking and storage area either leased or rented to such person or designated by the Airport Commission or an FBO as an itinerant aircraft parking area. - (b) If any aircraft is parked in violation of this section or, in the determination of the Airport Director, presents an operational or safety concern in any area of the airport, the Airport Director may cause the aircraft, at the owner's or operator's expense, to be moved.
-The Airport Commission shall not be liable for any damages which may result from the relocation of the aircraft except any damages that are caused by an act that is determined by a court of competent jurisdiction to have been intended to damage the aircraft or the gross negligence of the agent or employee of the Airport Commission that moves the aircraft. - (c) The owner of the offending aircraft shall be solely responsible for any damages which may result as a result of the relocation and any fixed base service provider that assists the Airport in the moving of the aircraft will not be liable for any damage unless such is the result of gross negligence.
+- a.
+No person shall taxi to, park, leave parked, or leave any aircraft at any location upon the Airport except an aircraft parking and storage area either leased or rented to such person or designated by the Airport Department or an FBO as an itinerant aircraft parking area. - b.
+If any aircraft is parked in violation of this section or, in the determination of the Airport Director, presents an operational or safety concern in any area of the airport, the Airport Director may cause the aircraft, at the owner's or operator's expense, to be moved.
+The Airport Department shall not be liable for any damages which may result from the relocation of the aircraft except any damages that are caused by an act that is determined by a court of competent jurisdiction to have been intended to damage the aircraft or the gross negligence of the agent or employee of the Airport that moves the aircraft. - c.
+The owner of the offending aircraft shall be solely responsible for any damages caused as a result of the relocation and any fixed base service provider that assists the Airport in the moving of the aircraft will not be liable for any damage unless such is the result of gross negligence.

-Section 2-6.
+2.6.
 Aircraft Storage Hangars

-- (a) Aircraft Storage Hangars are large hangars capable of storing more than on aircraft and shall only be used for the following purposes: - 1.
-Storage and parking of aircraft and associated aircraft equipment and supplies.
-Aircraft parked in hangars shall be parked in a manner so as to be completely contained in the aircraft parking space designated for such aircraft within such hangar and not obstruct adjacent aircraft parking and storage areas or taxilanes, except for purposes of immediate and temporary staging and fueling of such aircraft. - 2.
-Parking of vehicles of the owner, operator or passenger of such aircraft while the aircraft not in the hangar. - (b) Use of aircraft storage hangars shall be subject to the following restrictions: - 1.
-No preventive aircraft maintenance, major aircraft maintenance, repair or alterations, or automotive maintenance and repairs shall be performed in Aircraft Storage Hangars except by the owner or legal operator of the aircraft, unless otherwise approved in writing by the Airport Commission.
-This restriction shall not apply to hangars that are rated for maintenance activities. - 2.
-Oily rags, oil wastes, rags and other rubbish and trash may be stored only in containers with self-closing, tight-fitting lids as approved by the Airport Director. - (c) Aircraft hangars shall be subject to annual and periodic inspections by the Airport Director to ensure compliance with all applicable laws, ordinances and these regulations.
+- a.
+Aircraft Storage Hangars are large hangars capable of storing more than one aircraft and shall only be used for the following purposes: - i) Storage and parking of aircraft and associated aircraft equipment and supplies.
+Aircraft parked in hangars shall be parked in a manner so as to be completely contained in the aircraft parking space designated for such aircraft within such hangar and not obstruct adjacent aircraft parking and storage areas or taxilanes, except for purposes of immediate and temporary staging and fueling of such aircraft. - ii) Parking of vehicles of the owner, operator, or passenger of such aircraft while the aircraft is not in the hangar. - b.
+Use of aircraft storage hangars shall be subject to the following restrictions: - i) No preventive aircraft maintenance, major aircraft maintenance, repair or alterations, or automotive maintenance and repairs shall be performed in Aircraft Storage Hangars except by the owner or legal operator of the aircraft, unless otherwise approved in writing by the Airport Department.
+This restriction shall not apply to hangars that are rated for maintenance activities. - ii) Oily rags, oil wastes, rags, and other rubbish and trash may be stored only in containers with self-closing, tight-fitting lids as approved by the Airport Director. - c.
+Aircraft hangars shall be subject to annual and periodic inspections by the Airport Director to ensure compliance with all applicable laws, ordinances, and these regulations.

-Section 2-7.
-Aircraft T-hangars
+2.7.
+Aircraft T-Hangars